MattWinds/FlappyBirdAI/README.md

 - agent.py: Reinforcement Learning DQN Flappy Bird Agent
 - train.py: Script that trains the agent using flappy_env.py, handles training loop, periodic evaluation, saving trained models
 - test_agent.py: Script to run trained models from train.py
 - 6660TermProjectData: We added our data to show you some examples.
 Each test file includes a .txt file where you can see the settings we used.
+- 6660FinalSlides: These are the slides used in the video explanation of our project.
+Link to the video here --> https://youtu.be/lnRS4cJBlA8

 How to Play Yourself
 - There are two ways, one is to simply run game.py, and the other is to run test_lappy_env.py.
 The only difference between the two is that test_flappy_env.py will show you the rewards as you collect them.

 How to Change Rewards and Settings
 - To change the rewards, open flappy_env.py.
 Under the step() function, there are 4 rewards you can change.
 You can experiment with different combinations similar to the project.
+- To change the number of layers in the network, open agent.py.
+Under the DQN class, there is the __init__ function.
+There are 4 numbers that should all be 256.
+This is the number of layers.
+  You can change the number of layers by halving or doubling the numbers.
+Ex.
+128, 256, 512, 1024
 - To change the agent's settings like gamma, epsilon, or learning rate, open agent.py.
 Under the DQNAgent class, there is the __init__() function.
 The parameters include the different variables that you can change to your liking.